 KiCad has been updated to 4.0.x branch and it is strongly recommended to use it for all your new projects, instead of the good old BZR 4022 from 2013.

-But sometimes, when you want to open an old design without too much trouble, it’s a good idea to install the old CAD software.
+But sometimes, when you want to open an old design without too much trouble, it’s more convenient to just install the old version.

 Continue reading How to install KiCad 2013-07-07 BZR 4022 on Ubuntu 64

 In the previous topic where I explained how to create your BOM from the KiCad’s XML export, I mentioned my own script generator, written in Ruby, xml2csv.rb.

 It’s nothing fancy at all and there are already tons of BOM generators out there, but it’s always fun to create your own tool, suiting your very own special needs.

 Continue reading xml2csv.rb : KiCad BOM generator in Ruby

 In my previous entry on how to generate a BOM in KiCad 4, I wrote about “KiCad BOM Wizard” from hashdefineelectronics.com which can produce both CSV and HTML output.

 Their website is well documented.
 But I wasn’t able at first to use that script on my Ubuntu (xubuntu 16.04).